stella-cv/stella_vslam/docs/example.rst

 .. code-block:: bash

-    # at the build directory of OpenVSLAM
+    # at the build directory of stella_vslam
     $ ls
     ...
     run_kitti_slam